| Understanding

 lengthwise to verify this.
 Chances are great that you will find many

-are so cheap ($1.20 each).
+are so inexpensive ($1.20 each).
 So spend some time selecting prime pieces,

 unless of course you choose to go with the more expensive species of